In computing,

 The producer’s job is to generate data, put it into the buffer and start again.

-Solution of Producer & Consumer
+Solution of Producer Consumer Problem in Java

 The solution for the producer must go to sleep if the buffer is full and the consumer must consume data.